News Update :

 Does your company need you?
 Then you're doing something wrong

 Leaders whose teams are helpless without them aren't doing their job properly, writes Brad Hall.
 Managers should create teams capable of operating independently, starting with scheduling periodic one-on-one meetings, Hall explains.
 "Outstanding managers build outstanding engines.
-A manager's greatest achievement should be the power and reliability of his organization,"
+A manager's great

 comments | | Read More...